-At December 31, 2014, the Master Trust had written foreign currency options outstanding in the notional amount of \$9,000,000 and a value of \$290,000.
-These options expire in 2015.
-There were no purchased or written options outstanding as of December 31, 2013.
+At December 31, 2014, the Master Trust had written foreign currency options outstanding in the notional amount of \$9,000 and a value of \$290.
+These options expired in 2015.

-During the year ended December 31, 2014, the Master Trust used purchased and written options to protect the portfolio from adverse movements in securities prices and enhance return.
+During the years ended December 31, 2015 and 2014, the Master Trust used purchased and written options to protect the portfolio from adverse movements in securities prices and enhance return.